Confirmed: Celtic to pioneer rail seating

 Following a meeting on June 9, 2015, of Celtic’s ‘Safety Advisory Group’, it has been confirmed by the club that they will be going ahead with the installation of rail seats at Celtic Park.

 This landmark announcement means that Celtic will be the UK pioneers of this form of spectator accommodation, already widely used elsewhere, in countries including Germany, Austria, Switzerland, Norway and Hungary.
-The news comes 1,453 days after the roadshow’s first of three visits to ‘Paradise’ (pictured right) between May 2011 and January 2014 to help club officials explain the merits of rail seating to the authorities, media and fans.
+The news comes 1,453 days after the roadshow’s first of three visits to ‘Paradise’ (pictured) between May 2011 and January 2014 to help club officials explain the merits of rail seating to the authorities, media and fans.

 The club’s interest in rail seating had, it appears, initially been sparked by supporters group the Celtic Trust, who in the spring of 2011 let it be known that they would be tabling a motion at the football club’s autumn AGM asking that it conduct a feasibility study into creating a safe standing area at Celtic Park.
 That, it seems, prompted the club to contact us and the rest, as they say, is now history.